Our benefits in detail

 The British Library pension scheme

 Our pension scheme is one of the most valuable benefits we offer, as our staff can become members of the Principal Civil Service Pension Scheme.
 You will pay a contribution from your salary into the scheme depending on how much you earn, the current scheme minimum being 3.5% from 1 April 2012.
-The Library adds around 18.8% of your salary.
+The Library input starts at 16.7% of your salary.

 If you don't want to join the Civil Service Pension Scheme, you can opt out completely and have no pension provision, or you can choose a Partnership Pension account.